bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Background

 \subsection{Non-Negative Matrix Factorization (NMF) and Bayesian NMF}

-NMF is an unsupervised method to decompose non-negative data $M$ ($K$ variables by $G$ samples) into two lower-rank non-negative matrices, $P$ and $E$ \citep{paatero1994positive, lee1999learning}.
-NMF represents each observation of the data matrix, or column of $M$, as a linear combination of latent factors, or columns of $P$, with weights in $E$:
+NMF is an unsupervised method to decompose non-negative data $M$ ($K$ variables as rows by $G$ samples as columns) into two lower-rank non-negative matrices, $P$ and $E$ \citep{paatero1994positive, lee1999learning}.
+NMF represents each observation of the data matrix (column of $M$) as a linear combination of latent factors (columns of $P$):

-NMF is typically fit by minimizing a reconstruction error, often the generalized Kullback-Leibler (KL) divergence between $M$ and $PE$ (Equation~\ref{eq:kl}) or the Frobenius norm of $M-PE$ (Equation~\ref{eq:frob}).
+NMF is typically fit by minimizing a reconstruction error, often the generalized Kullback-Leibler (KL) divergence (Equation~\ref{eq:kl}) or the Frobenius norm (Equation~\ref{eq:frob}).

 For each, \citet{lee2000algorithms} adapt gradient descent by deriving a step size that preserves nonnegativity, resulting in multiplicative update algorithms.
-These equate to probabilistic models: minimizing KL-divergence is equivalent to maximizing a Poisson likelihood on $M$ centered at $PE$ \citep{cemgil2009}.
-Similarly, minimizing the Frobenius norm is equivalent to maximizing a Normal likelihood on $M$ centered at $PE$ \citep{schmidt2009}.
+These equate to probabilistic models: minimizing KL-divergence is equivalent to maximizing a Poisson likelihood on $M$ with mean $PE$ \citep{cemgil2009}, and minimizing the Frobenius norm is equivalent to maximizing a Normal likelihood on $M$ with mean $PE$ \citep{schmidt2009}.

-Bayesian approaches add priors on $P$ and $E$ \citep{cemgil2009, schmidt2009}.
-To sample Bayesian Poisson NMF posterior distributions with standard MCMC methods, Poisson augmentation is necessary to achieve easily-sampled full conditional distributions of $P$ and $E$ \citep{cemgil2009}.
-This introduces latent variables $Z_{kng}$, defined as the part of the $M_{kg}$ count attributed to latent factor $n$.
-Each $Z_{kng}$~follows a Poisson distribution centered at $P_{kn}E_{ng}$ and satisfies $M_{kg} = \sum_n Z_{kng}$.
-This imposes $K\cdot N\cdot G$ additional Gibbs updates at each iteration, increasing the computational requirements of Bayesian Poisson NMF far beyond that of Bayesian Normal~NMF.
+Bayesian approaches place priors on $P$ and $E$ \citep{cemgil2009, schmidt2009}.
+Sampling the posterior distribution of Bayesian Poisson NMF with a standard Gibbs sampler requires Poisson augmentation \citep{cemgil2009}.
+This introduces latent variables $Z_{kng}$, defined as the counts from $M_{kg}$ attributed to latent factor $n$.
+Each $Z_{kng}$~follows a Poisson distribution with mean $P_{kn}E_{ng}$ and satisfies $M_{kg} = \sum_n Z_{kng}$.
+These additional $K N G$ parameters increase the computational requirements of Bayesian Poisson NMF far beyond those of Bayesian Normal~NMF.